FergusCurrie/memory/docs/planning.md

 ## Backlog

+- [ ] actual testing of routes. can be done with fixtures and stuff
 - [ ] clean up routes
 - [ ] multiple datasets
 - [ ] add code should show dataset